wombleton/gitlaw-nz/acts/P/Privacy Act 1993.md

 Particulars of persons---

-*   (a) released on probation or parole, or released on conditions under [Part 6][682] of the [Criminal Justice Act 1985][663], or sentenced to community service, periodic detention, supervision, or a community programme; or
+*   (a) released on probation or parole, or released on conditions under [Part 6][681] of the Criminal Justice Act 1985, or sentenced to community service, periodic detention, supervision, or a community programme; or

-*   (b) released on parole, home detention, or compassionate release under [subpart 2][683] of Part 1 of the Parole Act 2002 or sentenced to supervision, intensive supervision, community work, community detention, or home detention.
+*   (b) released on parole, home detention, or compassionate release under [subpart 2][682] of Part 1 of the Parole Act 2002 or sentenced to supervision, intensive supervision, community work, community detention, or home detention.

 Police (access is limited to---